Technical Note - Assessment System

 The following 3 things need to be correct before students will be able to see their marks:

-• Is the assessment visible to students?
-Check the top setting on the Assessment Config page.
+- Is the assessment active?
+Check the top settings on the Assessment Config page.

 Why does an assessment not show on the Course Marks page (or without statistics on the Assessment Marks page)?